pankajsinha4u/poster/README.md

 	c.
 Java 8 installed with maven 3.2.5 0r higher
 	d.
 Should have GIT client (Tortoise Git) with valid Git userId and password.

-1. Clone Git project poster to your local machine.
+1. Clone Git project poster to your local machine Testing it .
 2. Import project in eclipse.
 3. Build maven project.
 4. Database setup